nimiq/core-rs-albatross/README.md

 **[Nimiq](https://nimiq.com/)**  is a frictionless payment protocol for the web.

-This repository is a **Work in Progress** and should only be used for testing purposes, it is not production ready yet.
-If you need a client implementation to run on a production environment, please use the [JavaScript implementation](https://github.com/nimiq-network/core/) instead.
+This repository is **Work in Progress** and should only be used for testing purposes, it is not production ready yet.
+If you need a client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq-network/core/) instead.

 ## Table of Contents